jschristie/docs/sources/integrate/openid-connect.md

 ![Add new client](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_newclient.png)

 * _Client Name:_ This contains the recognizable and unique display name of the client.
+The name of the Client to be presented to the End-User.

-* _Client Secret:_ This is the Data Encryption Standard scheme used by Confidential Clients to authenticate the token endpoints.
+* _Client Secret:_ This is the Data Encryption Standard scheme used by Confidential Clients to authenticate to the token endpoint.
 The value for the secret can be inserted manually, but it is highly recommended to use the Dynamic Client Registration Endpoint.
 The Gluu oxAuth provides a random, generated Client Secret in the Dynamic Client Registration procedure.

 * _Application Type:_ There are two types of applications, Web and Native.
+The default, if omitted, is web when using the Dynamic Client Registration Endpoint.
 The different configuration for the different application types are given below.

 	* _Web:_ The Dynamic Client Registration is the default for web.
 In this type the redirect_uri for implicit grant type must be a real